learn-co-curriculum/java-string-constructors/README.md

 2. `String cat2 = new String(name);` - The second constructor takes in a `String` as a parameter.
 This will assign the variable `cat2` to a new `String` object that contains the same sequence of characters as the `String` object referenced by `name`, i.e. "Tom-Cat".
-   - Notice that `name` and `cat` reference different objects in memory, even though the character sequence they store "Tom-Cat" is the same.
+   - Notice that `name` and `cat2` reference different objects in memory, even though the character sequence they store "Tom-Cat" is the same.
    - The JVM *always* creates a new object when the `new` operator is used.
 3. `String cat3 = new String(charArray);` - The third constructor takes in a character array